tomasbasham/tomasbasham.github.io/_posts/2015-12-29-bow-to-our-stack-overflow-overlords.md

 >       { "range": { "properties.price": { "gte": 50, "lte": 100 } } }
 >     ]

-I felt this was a perfectly clear question with a coherent outcome.
+I felt this was a perfectly clear question with a coherent expected outcome.
 After all I was really only asking for some advice from somebody more familiar with Ruby to tell me whether I would have to write my own method to achieve my desired result; because who wants to waste time writing something themselves if it already exists as a language feature, right?

 A Ruby Guru comes along to take a look at my question.
 This guy was the bees knees: 88K reputation on Stack Overflow with 93% of his posts within the Ruby category.
 Surely this guy could answer my question with ease.
 Instead he proceeds to edit my post as such: